Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Most of the wineries have their doors open for tastings and it’s not an uncommon place for birthday parties and many other functions.
 Making approximately 3% of the nation’s wine, there is surely something for every wine lover in Newcastle.

 The region of the Hunter Valley is under two hours by car, making for a perfect daytrip from Newcastle.
 Wine is a major attraction here, though looking out over the rolling hills covered in vineyards is a beautiful sight in itself.
-No wonder it is one of the most popular things to do in Newcastle, Australia!

-13. Hike Through Untouched Nature in Glenrock State Conservation Area
+Glenrock State Conservation Area

-📍 Google Maps | Phone: +61 2 4946 4100 | Website | Hours: 24 Hours Open daily
+📍 Google Maps | Phone: +61 2 4946 4100 | Website | Hours: 24/7

 Always be on guard for wildlife, venomous snakes can be found throughout Australia and the bush is no exception.
 Keep an eye out for the native echidna – they can be tricky to spot but are always a highlight!

-14. Explore Lake Macquarie by Kayak
+Lake Macquarie

 📍 Google Maps | Website

-This is another awesome daytrip from Newcastle that is best for the adventure seeker.
-Lake Macquarie is a half hour drive from Newcastle, and being the largest saltwater lake in the southern hemisphere there is a great amount of exploring to be done.
+This is another awesome day trip from Newcastle that is best for the adventure seeker.
+Lake Macquarie is a half-hour drive from Newcastle, and being the largest saltwater lake in the Southern Hemisphere there is a great amount of exploring to be done.

-It couldn’t be easier to have a great day out on beautiful Lake Macquarie, one of the absolute best things to do in Newcastle!
+Here you can rent out kayaks and stand-up paddle boards to explore the lake.
+It couldn’t be easier to have a great day out on beautiful Lake Macquarie.

 📍 Google Maps | Phone: +61 2 4974 2000 | Website | Hours: 24 Hours Open daily

-In the early 1800s, this downtown site was used as a place to store locally-sourced materials, including coal, limestone, and timber.
-After a three year excavation that began in 1989, many items from the convict settlement period were uncovered, as well as ancient aboriginal artifacts found at deeper levels underground.
+In the early 1800s, this downtown site was used as a place to store locally sourced materials, including coal, limestone, and timber.
+After a three-year excavation that began in 1989, many items from the convict settlement period were uncovered, as well as ancient aboriginal artifacts found at deeper levels underground.

 There are plenty of plaques detailing the site in more detail making it a great way to learn more about the origins of the city of Newcastle.

-📍 Google Maps | Phone: +61 2 4023 2707 | Website | Hours: 11:30 am – 10:30 pm Tue – Thu; 11:30 am – 11:30 pm Friday – Saturday, 11:30 am – 10 pm Sunday; Closed Monday
+📍 Google Maps | Phone: +61 2 4023 2707 | Website | Hours: 11:30 am – 10 pm Tue – Thu; 11:30 am – 11 pm Fri – Sat, 11:30 am – 9 pm Sun; Closed Mon

 Located in the heart of downtown Newcastle, The Grain Store is the perfect place to try local brews and socialize.
 Events are always taking place at this favorite amongst tourists and locals alike.